DeepHiveMind/HyperScale_Distributed_Smart_Secured_Enterprise-Grade-Product-Design/README.md

 > Each section contains links to more in-depth resources.
 Please click on to venture deep into the topics.
 > Click and traverse the wonduerful space of System Design.

 - Hold on for a Sec!
-Before we embark the long, arduous, yet-so-entertaining journey to build the **Enterprise-Grade-Product** with Next generation principles of Ssytem Designing., let us take a quick sojourn at the pitstop called - "Product Design Steps - A quick tip".
+Before we embark the long, arduous, yet-so-entertaining-&-wonderful journey to build the **Enterprise-Grade-Product** with Next generation principles of Ssytem Designing, let us take a quick sojourn at the pitstop called - "Product Design Steps - A quick tip".

 - The PitStop : "Product Design Steps - A quick tip" : is all about knowing how to go about when you decide/asked to venture into the Enterprise-Grade-Product-designing trajectory.